+Version (updated) 21 November 2019 – one event at a time

 Foreword

 Purpose of the ETSI Smart Cities (Communities) roadshow ref. to

+BOARDLTS010(19)008003_ETSI_Roadshow__Smart_City_service_deployments.pptx

 To date, standardization has been a topic that is all too rarely taken into account by local authorities.
 In the best cases, Smart City services are handled at the vertical business level but without having a cross-sectoral vision.
 Hence, an effect opposite to that expected since business services are not interoperable.
 The gaps generated by the use of standardization have a negative effect on the vision of standardization policies, a tool that blocks their views.